How the sales funnel works

 Strengthen lead qualification

 Focus on leads most likely to convert.
 Research suggests 50% of sales time is wasted on unproductive prospecting.
-Focus your energy on prospects most likely to buy.
+Directing your energy toward high-potential prospects saves time and improves close rates.

 Refine your targeting by reviewing which leads actually convert.
 Look for common traits like industry, company size, or the content they engaged with before buying.
 Use your CRM to track engagement levels and prioritize leads showing strong buying signals.

 Track conversion metrics at each stage to identify where prospects drop off.
-Tools like Google Analytics help you understand user behavior and spot problems.
+Tools like Google Analytics help you understand user behaviour and spot problems.

 Key optimization tactics include: